 DUI Statute: Third Time or Subsequent DUI Offenders

 The law requires the DMV to revoke the license of third-time and subsequent offenders, although, starting January 1, 2013, it allows the offender to request that the DMV restore the license after two years.
-The commissioner may restore the license if they determine that doing so does not endanger public safety, the individual has met certain requirements (including completing an alcohol and drug education program, see below), and on the condition that the offender drives only vehicles equipped with interlocks for as long as they continue to drive.
+The commissioner may restore the license if they determine that doing so does not endanger public safety, the individual has met certain requirements, and on the condition that the offender drives only vehicles equipped with interlocks for as long as they continue to drive.
 But the law also allows an offender to ask the commissioner to lift the interlock requirement after 15 years, and allows the commissioner to do so after a hearing and for good cause.

 The same provisions apply through December 31, 2012, except that (1) an offender may apply for reinstatement after six, rather than two, years; (2) after reinstatement, the offender must drive only interlock-equipped vehicles for 10 years, rather than for as long as they drive; and (3) there is no provision allowing the commissioner to remove the interlock requirement.